steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-business.md

 ## NotificationService
-The `NotificationService` is the primary service that contains the business logic associated with reading the `Submission` for the `SubmissionEventMessage` and composing a Notification and handing it off for dispatch.
-If future requirements dictate multiple Notifications were to arise from a single `SubmissionEvent`, `NotificationService` would be the starting point for implementing the fan out.
+The `NotificationService` is the primary service that contains the business logic associated with reading the `Submission` for the `SubmissionEventMessage` and composing a `Notification` and handing it off for dispatch.
+If future requirements dictate multiple `Notification`s were to arise from a single `SubmissionEvent`, `NotificationService` would be the starting point for implementing the fan out.

 ## Composer
 The `Composer` class does the heavy lifting within the `NotificationService`.
 It is responsible for composing a `Notification` from the `Submission` and `SubmissionEvent`, including:

-- determining the type of `Notification`
+- Determining the type of `Notification`.
-- creating and populating the data structures used in the parameters map
+- Creating and populating the data structures used in the parameters map.
-- invoking the LinkValidator to ensure the `SubmissionEvent` contains valid links for the `Notification` type
+- Invoking the LinkValidator to ensure the `SubmissionEvent` contains valid links for the `Notification` type.
-- determining the recipients of the `Notification`, and from whom the `Notification` should come from
+- Determining the recipients of the `Notification`, and from whom the `Notification` should come from.

 After a Notification has been created and populated, it is sent to the DispatchService.